 Do your research before you go

 Iceland is like nowhere else you’ll ever visit.
 This volcanic island in the middle of nowhere produces some of the most extreme weather this side of Europe.
 The more research you do before you go, the better prepared you’ll be for each location, giving you the advantage over other photographers.
-Elements such as potential angles, time of day and equipment choice will all benefit from this planning.
+Elements such as possible angles, the best time of day for shooting and equipment choice will all benefit from this planning.

-Iceland has so much to photograph and it can be all too easy to get sucked into shooting the same locations as other photographers.
-It’s important to put your own style into each location and make sure you come home with unique photographs that represent your trip (and your own personal style).
+Iceland has so much to photograph, and it can be all too easy to get sucked into shooting the same locations as other photographers.
+It’s important to add your style to each shot you capture to make sure you come home with unique photographs that represent your trip.

 Best time to visit Iceland

 Before you start thinking about what photographs you want to capture, it’s important to consider when to go (as this will heavily influence the outcome of your photos).
 Iceland offers a totally different photographic experience all year round.
-Travel in the winter and you’ll experience the incredible northern lights, and if you travel in summer and you’ll experience the midnight sun phenomena which provides endless hours of golden light.
-Once you’ve decided when you’d like to go, it’s time to start planning out the spots to visit.
+Travel in the winter and you’ll experience the incredible northern lights, travel in summer and you’ll experience the midnight sun phenomena which provides endless hours of golden light.
+Once you’ve decided when you’d like to go, it’s time to start planning out the locations you want to visit.